-In the heart of Dublin, tucked away down cobbled lanes, you’ll complete your tour at Trinity College Library.
+In the heart of Dublin, tucked away down cobbled lanes, you’ll complete your tour with a timed entrance at Trinity College Library.
 Here you’ll find the world-famous Book of Kells.
 Dating to the 9th Century, this ornately decorated vellum book contains the four Gospels in Latin.
 Historically, it’s extremely significant and carefully preserved here in Ireland.

 You’re free to discover more Dublin highlights during the afternoon and evening.
 There’s much to see and we’ll help you plan your time.
 Perhaps the National Gallery is of interest?
 Or the Irish Immigration Museum?
+Or Kilmainham Jail?
 And there’s plenty of fantastic shopping on offer too.

 You can arrange to keep your driver-guide (and vehicle) for the afternoon or try your hand on the public transport.
 Either way, we’re here to help you make the most of your time in Dublin.

 Dublin to Cork: Historic land of the saints and scholars